-Women in Business series presented by UMB Private Wealth Management
+Women in Business series presented by UMB Women and Wealth

 Barbara Shatto has a couple of big claims to fame.
 For one, the Osborn, Missouri, native is one of an elite handful of women who own successful dairies in the United States.
 And two, former POTUS George W. Bush is such a fan of her famous Shatto chocolate milk, he actually sent her a picture of him enjoying a bottle of it along with a personalized letter.
 (More on that later.)